ResursBank/ResursBank.github.io/docs/testing/verify-integration.md

 #### Complete Purchase:
 - Confirm of purchase with checkbox, text or by mandatory open legal links
 - Success page
-- Handle "falied" payment.
+- Handle "failed" payment.
 Like "Credit denied", with fail page or message in chckout with necessary information for customer and with the option of trying to complete the purchase again.

 #### Specifics for a completed purchase:
 - Check payment in Resurs Merchant Portal